TAP-GGC/TheBeepBops/README.md

 * [mBot Mega](https://www.makeblock.com/pages/mbot-mega-smart-remote-control-robot) is a buildable smart remote-control robot developed by Makeblock as an educational tool for children to learn computing and have fun.
 * mBot Mega uses mBlock, which is block-based coding similar to Scratch.
 Similarly to Scratch, you can drag-and-drop coding blocks to develop a sequence that the mBot can follow.
 * mBot is also equipped with sensors such as IR obstacle avoidance, line follower, and a crash sensor.
-These sensors can be used without programming but they can be utilized within code for various purposes.
+These sensors can be used without programming but they can also be utilized within code for various purposes.
 * We chose this technology because it was simple and easy to understand for anyone who doesn't know what programming is.

 <p align="center">